 In relation to an LPA for health and welfare, this only takes effect if you lose mental capacity.
 However, the LPA for property and financial affairs, can take effect immediately on registration or just when you lose mental capacity.
 If you select for it to take effect immediately on registration, the attorneys, with your consent, can start assisting you with your financial affairs as soon as the LPA is registered.
 You may wish for your attorneys to assist you immediately if you, for instance, have a physical health condition and cannot go to your bank.

 - Pay your bills

-- Buy or sell a property on your behalf
+- Buy or sell a property on your behalf.

-- Your medical treatment including life sustaining treatment
+Make decisions about your medical treatment including life sustaining treatment

 Decide where you live (e.g., if you needed to move into a care home)